The East Area Natural Gas Liquids Two (NGL II) project is located on Bonny Island, about 28km offshore Nigeria.

-ExxonMobil affiliate Mobil Producing Nigeria Unlimited (MPN) is the operator, with a 51% interest, of this joint venture with the Nigerian National Petroleum Corporation (NNPC).
-The project is located about 28km offshore Nigeria and on Bonny Island, Nigeria.
+ExxonMobil affiliate Mobil Producing Nigeria Unlimited (MPN) is the operator of the project with a 51% interest, along with the Nigerian National Petroleum Corporation (NNPC) holding the remaining interest.
+The project is an expansion of the joint venture’s (JV) successful Oso-NGL project in Nigeria.

-The $1.3bn project is designed to gather gas from all the MPN fields, compress, extract NGL and inject lean gas to recover 275m barrels of natural gas liquids from associated gas produced in the East Area reservoirs from blocks OML 67, 68 and 70.
+Commissioned in 2008, the $1.3bn project gathers gas from all the MPN fields, compress, extract NGL and inject lean gas to recover 275 million barrels of natural gas liquids from associated gas produced in the East Area reservoirs from blocks OML 67, 68 and 70.
 It uses about 950Mmscf of gas a day.

 The three blocks lie on top of one of the Niger Delta’s depositional prisms, a young Cenozoic complex that was built out over newly formed oceanic crust as the South Atlantic opened during the separation of the South American and African tectonic plates.